Morse-Bott cohomology from homological perturbation theory: Convergence

 Thus the support of $f^n_i-f^m_i$ converges to a measure zero set.
-To show the convergence results, i.e. Lemma \ref{conv1} and \ref{conv2}, we need to show $f^n_i$ is uniformly bounded.
-The uniform boundedness is not necessarily true in $C_i\times C_i$, but it holds after we use polar coordinates near the diagonal $\Delta_i$.
-To apply polar coordinate in an intrinsic way, we recall blow-ups of real submanifolds from \cite[Chapter 5]{analysis}. \begin{definition}[{\cite[Chapter 5]{analysis}}] Let $p: E\to M$ be vector bundle over a manifold, then the blow-up of $E$ along $M$ is the following manifold $Bl_ME$,
+To show the convergence results, i.e.\ Lemma \ref{conv1} and \ref{conv2}, we need to show $f^n_i$ is uniformly bounded.
+The uniform boundedness is not necessarily true in $C_i\times C_i$, but it holds if we use spherical coordinates near the diagonal $\Delta_i$.
+To apply spherical coordinates in an intrinsic way, we recall blow-ups of real submanifolds from \cite[Chapter 5]{analysis}. \begin{definition}[{\cite[Chapter 5]{analysis}}] Let $p: E\to M$ be vector bundle over a manifold, then the blow-up of $E$ along $M$ is the following manifold $Bl_ME$,

 where $S(E)$ is the sphere bundle $(E\backslash \{0_M\})/\mathbb{R}^+$, and $0_M$ is the zero section of $E\rightarrow M$. \end{definition}